qfm120/DeepGlobe-Road-Extraction-Challenge/README.md

 Data is from [DeepGlobe Road Extraction Challenge](https://competitions.codalab.org/competitions/18467#participate-get_starting_kit).
 You should sign in first to get the data.

+You also can download the data from the URL: https://pan.baidu.com/s/1tsUsXj_ohgWuSY4VL3grxg Extraction code: xqsj

 ### Train
 - Run `python train.py` to train the default D-LinkNet34.